gcla/termshark/docs/FAQ.md

 ```
 then parsing the output into a nested collection of Go maps, and serializing it to ```$XDG_CONFIG_CACHE/tsharkfields.gob.gz```.

+## How much memory does termshark use?

+It's hard to be precise, but I can provide some rough numbers.
+Termshark uses memory for two things:

+- for each packet in the whole pcap, a subsection of the PSML (XML) for that packet
+- in groups of 1000 (by default), loaded on demand, a subsection of the PDML (XML) for each packet in the group.

+See [this question](FAQ.md#if-i-load-a-big-pcap-termshark-doesnt-load-all-the-packets-at-once---why) for more information on the on-demand loading.

+Using a sequence of pcaps with respectively 100000, 200000, 300000 and 400000 packets, I can see termshark (on linux) adds about 120 MB of VM space and about 50MB of RSS (resident set size) per 100000 packets - with only PSML loaded.
+As you scroll through the pcap, each 1000 packet boundary causes a load of 1000 PDML elements from tshark.
+Each extra 1000 packets can increase RSS by as much as 200MB(!)
+This is more than I'd like - but termshark v2, coming soon, reduces the RSS per PDML load by up to 90% (at which point I will update this FAQ).

 ## What is the oldest supported version of tshark?

 As much as possible, I want termshark to work "right out of the box", and to me that meant not requiring the user to have to update tshark.
 On Linux I have successfully tested termshark with tshark versions back to git tag v1.11.0; but v1.10.0 failed to display the hex view.
 I didn't debug further.
 So v1.11.0 is the oldest supported version of tshark.
 Wireshark v1.11.0 was released in October 2013.